kestra-io/docs/docs/administrator-guide/deployment/docker/README.md

 - Run `docker-compose up`
 - Open [http://localhost:8080](http://localhost:8080) in your browser

-This will start all the dependencies with a preconfigured Kestra that is connected to everything!
+This will start all the dependencies with a pre-configured Kestra that is connected to everything!

 Kestra will start a *Standalone* server (all the different [servers](../../architecture) in one JVM).
 This is clearly not meant for **production** workloads, but is certainly sufficient to test on a local computer.

+The [configuration](/docs/administrator-guide/configuration/README.md) will be done inside the `KESTRA_CONFIGURATION` environment variable of the Kestra container.
+You can update the environment variable inside the Docker compose file, or pass it via the docker command line argument.
+If you pass it via the docker command line argument, don't forget to add existing configuration or nothing will work anymore.

 ## Docker Image

-### Use official image
+### Use official images

-The Kestra docker image is available in [Docker hub](https://hub.docker.com/r/kestra/kestra).
+The official Kestra docker images are available in [Docker hub](https://hub.docker.com/r/kestra/kestra).

 We provide 2 images :
 * `kestra/kestra:latest`
 * `kestra/kestra:latest-full`

-The docker image is based on `openjdk:11-jre-slim` docker image.
+These docker images are based on the `eclipse-temurin:11-jre` docker image.

 #### `kestra/kestra:latest`
 This image :
-- does't contain any kestra plugins.
+- doesn't contains any kestra plugins.
-- does't contain a lot of binaries to work with your [Bash task](/plugins/core/tasks/scripts/io.kestra.core.tasks.scripts.Bash.html).
+- doesn't contains a lot of binaries to work with your [Bash tasks](/plugins/core/tasks/scripts/io.kestra.core.tasks.scripts.Bash.html).
-- does't contain some binaries for [Python task](https://kestra.io/plugins/core/tasks/scripts/io.kestra.core.tasks.scripts.Python.html) or [Node task](https://kestra.io/plugins/core/tasks/scripts/io.kestra.core.tasks.scripts.Node.html).
+- doesn't contains some binaries for [Python tasks](https://kestra.io/plugins/core/tasks/scripts/io.kestra.core.tasks.scripts.Python.html) or [Node tasks](https://kestra.io/plugins/core/tasks/scripts/io.kestra.core.tasks.scripts.Node.html).

 #### `kestra/kestra:latest-full`
-This image contains all the kestra plugins and all the binaries for [Python task](https://kestra.io/plugins/core/tasks/scripts/io.kestra.core.tasks.scripts.Python.html) or [Node task](https://kestra.io/plugins/core/tasks/scripts/io.kestra.core.tasks.scripts.Node.html).
+This image contains all the kestra plugins and all the binaries for [Python tasks](https://kestra.io/plugins/core/tasks/scripts/io.kestra.core.tasks.scripts.Python.html) or [Node tasks](https://kestra.io/plugins/core/tasks/scripts/io.kestra.core.tasks.scripts.Node.html).
-Take care that this image will always contain the last version of plugins that can have some breaking change.
+Take care that this image will always contains the latest version of all plugins that can have some breaking changes.

 ### Create a new image with more binaries

-If the base or full image does not contain binaries, you can easily create a new one with the below `DockerFile`:
+If the base or full image does not contains binaries you need, you can create a new image from the Kestra base image and add needed binaries.

+The following `DockerFile` creates an image from the Kestra base image and adds the `golang` binary:

 ```dockerfile
 ARG IMAGE_TAG=latest